SummerGuler/HowToOrganizeTranscriptFiles/README.md

 # HowToOrganizeTranscriptFiles
-How to organize transcript files
+How to organize Udacity transcript files